zhen0506/Pop-gen/README.md

-# Customized Scripts used in the paper "Genomic signatures of strawberry domestication and diversification"
+# Customized scripts used in the paper "Genomic signatures of strawberry domestication and diversification"
 ##